A version of the Sicilian appetizer/salad made with eggplant and spices. Serve with crispy baguette slices.

 - 2 tablespoons golden raisins

-1-1/2 tbsp. chopped fresh thyme (can substitute basil, mint or rosemary)
+- 1-1/2 tablespoons chopped fresh thyme, basil, mint or rosemary

-Cube the eggplant, toss in 2 tbsp. olive oil with salt and pepper and bake at 350°F until golden brown, 20-30 minutes.
+Cube the eggplant, toss in 2 tablespoons olive oil with salt and pepper and bake at 350°F until golden brown, 20-30 minutes.

-In a skillet, sauté your onion on medium high heat for 5 minutes in 2 tbsp. olive oil.
+In a skillet, sauté onion on medium-high heat for 5 minutes in 2 tablespoons olive oil.
 Add garlic and cinnamon and sauté for 2 more minutes.
-Add tomatoes and sauté until the tomatoes begin to soften, 6-10 minutes.
+Add tomatoes and sauté until the tomatoes begin to soften 6-10 minutes.

 Add the pistachio nuts, raisins and thyme, and sauté for 5 more minutes.
 Add the eggplant, sugar, and vinegar and bring to a low boil.
 Reduce heat to medium, season with salt and pepper to taste, and simmer until all the flavors blend, about 15 minutes.